Eebel/D-OSHADOW/README.md

 # D-OSHADOW
 SHADOW Control System for Mr. Baddeley's D-O version2.
 This is an ALPHA release.
 Do not use as your droid could run away and hit things.
-This project is in progress and is being posted in the hopes others will contribute.
+T his project is in progress and is being posted in the hopes others will contribute.

 Here is the current hardware
 //  - Arduino Mega 2560